thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 -  Clients send HTTP requests to create, read, update, and destroy resources.
 -  Servers send HTTP responses to indicate the result of these operations.

-## Why is REST so important?

-REST is one way of structuring client-server HTTP communication.
-However, it's a very popular structure because it leads to a **separation of concerns** between clients and servers.
-Since the goals of clients and servers are well-defined, it's easy to develop and evolve clients and servers independently.
-In other words, you can easily:

-1. Add and remove additional clients. (e.g. web and mobile)
-1. Add and remove additional servers. (e.g. scale and replace)

-## How does REST work?

-Imagine a RESTful HTTP server manages the persistence of the following guest resources.
+For example, imagine a RESTful HTTP server manages the persistence of the following guest resources.

 ```javascript
 var guests = ['Mary'];
 ```

-The server handles the following RESTful actions by mapping them to specific HTTP requests.
-In other words, each RESTful action performs a unique operation on the guest resources.
+A RESTful server would handle the following HTTP requests by mapping them to a specific REST action.

 | REST Action       | Request Method | Request URL | Request Body |
 |-------------------|----------------|-------------|--------------|